 We arrived on time and were promptly seated in a booth located in front of the door.
 A great spot for people watching, and in close proximity to the salad / soup bar.
 I was very curious about the salad bar.
 The Bistro converts their bar by covering it with linens.
 Viola!
 No rocket science required.
 There were three soups offered: She Crab Chowder, Spring Gazpacho, Spicy Coconut Milk Lobster Bisque.
 The salad bar consisted of four prepared salads: Tomato and May peas, Spring mix greens, Chick Pea salad, Fresh Cucumber and Sweet onion.
 There was also a meat and cheese platter.
 I tried the Lobster Bisque (delicious with a little kick) and the Tomato and Cucumber salads.
 The vegetables were all fresh and nicely seasoned.

 The menu was slightly different than the one posted online.
 There were a few ommissions.
 I was sad to see the Southern Bourbon Pecan Pie with brown sugar-cinnamon Ice Cream was no longer an option.
 For the children we ordered the pasta dish of May peas, morels, shaved aged pecorino Romano, fettuccini and Local Cage Free Farm Eggs.
 They really liked this.
 I ordered Eggs Benedict Norfolk: Homemade Black Pepper Biscuits, Surryano Ham, Local Cage Free Farm Eggs, Lump Crabmeat, Lemon Hollandaise.
 This was exquisite!
 The biscuits were special, and I loved the ham.
 The Mister ordered exactly what I anticipated, Chesapeake Bay Soft Shell Crabs: Crab-Bacon Slaw and Sweet Pickle Tartar Sauce.
 You never know what you will see when you order a soft shell.
 This one looked great.
 Lightly battered, served on top of the slaw and sauce.
-It recieved two thumbs up!
+It received two thumbs up!
 The original menu listed Old Bay Gaufrette Potatoes, but this was changed to sliced ‘chip’ potato or croustilles (not waffled).
 As you can see from the pictures, the presentation on everything was lovely.
 We ordered dessert early as suggested to make sure it was reserved for us.
 All three girls went chocolate with the Dark Chocolate Pot de Crème.
-I added a shot of expresso to round it out.
+I added a shot of espresso to round it out.
 This was a rich decadence which none of us could quite finish.